PetrKorab/Arabica/docs/source/Breakpoint identification.rst

 The implemented models are:

 * `VADER <https://ojs.aaai.org/index.php/ICWSM/article/view/14550>`_ is a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
-It works best with general-language texts.
+It works best with general-language texts

 * `FinVADER <https://pypi.org/project/finvader/>`_ improves VADER's classification accuracy, including two financial lexicons.
-It should be applied to texts in the financial and economic domain.
+It should be applied to texts in the financial and economic domain

 Break points are identified with **Fisher-Jenks algorithm**.
 The method was originally published in George Jenks’ (1977) *Optimal Data Classification for Choropleth Maps*.
 The method primarily derived from Walter Fisher’s *On grouping for maximum homogeneity* (1958) has become a popular statistical method of breakpoint analysis since then.